 IGEM made four recommendations on areas for improvement, all relating to the operational management of bushfires.
 Government accepted all recommendations and the Emergency Management Commissioner has developed a response in collaboration with the chief officers of the Country Fire Authority, Department of Environment, Land Water and Planning and the Metropolitan Fire and Emergency Services Board.

 Find out about government's response to IGEM's recommendations

-The Victorian Government has requested the Inspector-General for Emergency Management to review the emergency response to the Melbourne thunderstorm asthma event of 21–22 November 2016.
+The Victorian Government requested the Inspector-General for Emergency Management (IGEM) to review the emergency response to the Melbourne thunderstorm asthma event of 21–22 November 2016.

-The primary goal of this review is to identify opportunities to learn from this event in order to improve future preparedness and response arrangements and performance.
+The primary goal of this review was to identify opportunities to learn from this event in order to improve future preparedness and response arrangements and performance.

 Read more about the review and its terms of reference.